 How to Format Cover Letter Sections

 We gave general formatting rules before — let’s cover how to format a cover letter’s sections.
 Use these rules and our cover letter writing guidelines to make the most of your resume and job application.
+However, make sure to match this header to your resume header.

 1. Professional Header